 To estimate the total expenditure, project managers have to assign the value to every requirement which could be in dollars or a point system.
 An upward trend in this metric is a good sign and shows that everything is in favor.
 But a downward trend shows that things are not on track and the team should make amends.

-Related Page: Top Agile Methodology Interview Questions
+[Related Page: Top Agile Methodology Interview Questions]

 Net promoter score lets you know about customer satisfaction and how much they are willing to recommend your products/services to others.
 This index may vary from -100 to 100.
-It is also a very important agile metric which helps in determining the success of a firm.
+It is also a very important agile metric that helps in determining the success of a firm.

 This metric indicates the time gap between the start and completion of the project.
 It helps the team members to detect the time left for the unfinished tasks.
 Also, you will realize how your current tasks are moving forward.